 This long-term initiative is supported by the Canada Foundation for Innovation and the Social Sciences and Humanities Research Council of Canada through the Canada Research Chairs Program.

 Thanks to the contribution of institutions delivering awards and to professional teams giving access to data on projects and buildings, researchers and students will be able to contribute to a better understanding of the current evolution of quality in the built environment.
-The data, information, analyzes, comparisons, visualizations that will be progressively delivered – in open access – on the AEA platform will take advantage of award-winning projects and buildings in Canada, from year to year, in order to identify best practices.
+The data, information, analyzes, comparisons, visualizations that will be progressively delivered – in open access – on the AREA platform will take advantage of award-winning projects and buildings in Canada, from year to year, in order to identify best practices.

-Jean-Pierre Chupin (Université de Montréal) and Terrance Galvin (Laurentian University)
+Jean-Pierre Chupin (Université de Montréal)